-Trim excess chicken wire panels.
-Although both chicken wire and my raised bed is 3′ wide, there will be some extra chicken wire panel hanging out.
+Trim the excess chicken wire.
+Although both chicken wire and my raised bed is 3′ wide, there will be some extra chicken wire hanging out.
 I cut them and bent them with a plier to remove the sharp edge.
 I went into detail in the video on how I dealt with sharp edge after cutting it.

-Attaching chicken wire/poultry netting to all four sides of the frame, leaving front side and bottom side free of chicken wire.
+We Attached chicken wire/poultry netting to all four sides of the garden cover frame, leaving front side and bottom side free of chicken wire.

-To ensure doors open widely, I unfold the hinge in the extreme case, and marked the holes on the frame.
+To ensure doors open widely, I unfold the hinge to its extreme, and marked the holes on the frame.
 Then drill and attach the hinge to the frame.
 I used 4 hinges per garden bed cover (2 for each door).
-After

-After that, attach doors to the frame, and test it to make sure it opens and closes smoothly.
-It is recommended to attach the doors when you place the frame on the final location, since your garden bed may not be completely leveled.
+After that, I attached each door to the hinges, and test to make sure it opens and closes smoothly.
+It is recommended to attach the doors after you place the garden cover on top of your raised beds, since your garden bed may not be completely leveled.

-After that I attached the brass barrel bolts, one per door.
-I placed the longer part of the barrel bolts on the door because there’s more vertical space on the door to attach screws.
+Once the doors were attached.
+I installed the brass barrel bolts, one per door.
+I placed the longer part of the barrel bolts on the door because there’s more vertical space.
 If that’s the case with you, make sure you get the barrel bolts that can lock in position when installed that way.

-5. Attach cover to your raised garden bed
+Step 5.
+Attach garden bed covers to your raised beds

-To attach it, I placed it on top my raised bed.
+To attach the protective covers to raised garden beds, I simply let the cover sit on the raised bed structure.
 Originally I was planning to add a couple screws to attach the bottom frame to the raised bed, but I skipped it because the cover’s weight seems to be enough to hold it in place just fine.

-That’s all the steps and you made it!
-Test our your doors and hardware, making sure everything functions well.
+That’s all the steps for this DIY garden cover and you made to the end, well almost!
+Now it is time test our the doors and hardwares, making sure everything function well.
 If there’s any glitches, don’t be afraid to tweak it until things open and lock smoothly.
 I did some tweaking on the door hinges and barrel bolts until the door open and close well.